waramsey/webfilms/README.md

 WebFilms is an attempt to make a movie ticket reservation system for smaller movie theaters.

 ## Team Members
-Alex: Team Leader / Scribe / Software Developer
+Alex Ramsey: Team Leader / Scribe / Software Developer

-Chance: Architect / Software Developer
+Chance Sauley: Architect / Software Developer

-Sean: Quality Assurance / Software Developer
+Sean Buesing: Quality Assurance / Software Developer

-Blaine: Tech Support / Software Developer
+Blaine Minden: Tech Support / Software Developer

 ## Overview
 Our goal is to create a web application that makes it easier for non-chain movie theaters to sell tickets to customers.
 A part of that goal is also making it easier for moviegoers to get tickets at non-chain movie theaters.